imalikov/pine_script_docs/source/faq/Functions.rst

 Rounding behavior in displayed values is controlled by a combination of your script’s ``precision =`` and ``format =`` arguments in its
 `indicator() <https://www.tradingview.com/pine-script-reference/v5/#fun_indicator>`__ or
 `strategy() <https://www.tradingview.com/pine-script-reference/v5/#fun_strategy>`__ declaration statement.
-Make sure to consult the `Pine Script™ User Manual <https://www.tradingview.com/pine-script-docs/en/v5/language/Script_structure.html#declaration-statement>`__ on the subject.
+Consult the `Pine Script™ User Manual <https://www.tradingview.com/pine-script-docs/en/v5/language/Script_structure.html#declaration-statement>`__ on the subject.
 The default will use the precision of the price scale.
-To increase it, you will need to specify a ``precision =`` argument greater than that of the price scale.
+To increase it, you need to specify a ``precision =`` argument greater than the price scale.